Bakelite: Properties

-Applications and uses
+Applications

-The characteristics of Bakelite made it particularly suitable as a molding compound, an adhesive or binding agent, a varnish, and a protective coating.
-Bakelite was particularly suitable for the emerging electrical and automobile industries because of its extraordinarily high resistance to electricity, heat, and chemical action.
+The characteristics of Bakelite made it particularly suitable as a molding compound, an adhesive or binding agent, a varnish, and a protective coating, as well as for the emerging electrical and automobile industries because of its extraordinarily high resistance to electricity, heat, and chemical action.

 The earliest commercial use of Bakelite in the electrical industry was the molding of tiny insulating bushings, made in 1908 for the Weston Electrical Instrument Corporation by Richard W. Seabury of the Boonton Rubber Company.
-Bakelite was soon used for non-conducting parts of telephones, radios and other electrical devices, including bases and sockets for light bulbs and electron tubes (vacuum tubes), supports for any type of electrical components, automobile distributor caps and other insulators.
+Bakelite was soon used for non-conducting parts of telephones, radios, and other electrical devices, including bases and sockets for light bulbs and electron tubes (vacuum tubes), supports for any type of electrical components, automobile distributor caps, and other insulators.
 By 1912, it was being used to make billiard balls, since its elasticity and the sound it made were similar to ivory.

 During World War I, Bakelite was used widely, particularly in electrical systems.
 Important projects included the Liberty airplane engine, the wireless telephone and radio phone, and the use of micarta-bakelite propellers in the NBS-1 bomber and the DH-4B aeroplane.

 Bakelite's availability and ease and speed of molding helped to lower the costs and increase product availability so that telephones and radios became common household consumer goods.
 It was also very important to the developing automobile industry.
 It was soon found in myriad other consumer products ranging from pipe stems and buttons to saxophone mouthpieces, cameras, early machine guns, and appliance casings.
-Bakelite was also very commonly used in making molded grip panels on handguns, and as furniture for submachine guns and machineguns, and the classic Bakelite magazines for Kalashnikov rifles, as well as numerous knife handles and "scales" through the first half of the 20th century.
+Bakelite was also very commonly used in the pistol grip, hand guard, and buttstock of firearms.
+Also magazines for Kalashnikov rifles - though components of the AKM, and some early AK-74 rifles are frequently mistakenly identified as using Bakelite, but most were made with AG-4S.
+Other uses through the first half of the 20th century include knife handles and "scales".

 Beginning in the 1920s, it became a popular material for jewelry.
 Designer Coco Chanel included Bakelite bracelets in her costume jewelry collections.
 Designers such as Elsa Schiaparelli used it for jewelry and also for specially designed dress buttons.
 Later, Diana Vreeland, editor of Vogue, was enthusiastic about Bakelite.
 Bakelite was also used to make presentation boxes for Breitling watches.

 By 1930, designer Paul T. Frankl considered Bakelite a "Materia Nova", "expressive of our own age".
-By the 1930s, Bakelite was used for game pieces like chessmen, poker chips, dominoes and mahjong sets.
+By the 1930s, Bakelite was used for game pieces like chess pieces, poker chips, dominoes, and mahjong sets.
 Kitchenware made with Bakelite, including canisters and tableware, was promoted for its resistance to heat and to chipping.
 In the mid-1930s, Northland marketed a line of skis with a black "Ebonite" base, a coating of Bakelite.
 By 1935, it was used in solid-body electric guitars.
 Performers such as Jerry Byrd loved the tone of Bakelite guitars but found them difficult to keep in tune.